AM2R

-The game received positive reviews, particularly for its improved visuals.
-It was nominated for The Game Awards 2016, but was later dropped from the nominee list without notice.
-Shortly after release, Nintendo sent DMCA notices to websites hosting AM2R, and download links were removed.
-Though Guasti planned to continue working on the game privately, in September 2016, he ended development after receiving a DMCA takedown request.
+AM2R received positive reviews, particularly for its graphics.
+It was nominated for the Game Awards 2016, but was dropped from the nominee list without notice.
+Shortly after release, Nintendo sent D.M.C.A. notices to websites hosting AM2R, and download links were removed.
+Though Guasti planned to continue working on the game privately, in September 2016, he ended development after receiving a D.M.C.A. take-down request.
 Nintendo released an official Metroid II remake, Metroid: Samus Returns, in 2017.

+Gameplay

-GameplayAM2R is an enhanced remake of the Game Boy game Metroid II: Return of Samus, which follows Samus Aran on her quest to eradicate the parasitic Metroid species from SR388, their home world.
-The remake is done in the style of Metroid: Zero Mission, adding a map system, new areas, mini-bosses, upgrades originally introduced in Super Metroid, redone graphics and music, an updated artificial intelligence for enemies, and a log system similar to Metroid Prime.
+AM2R is an enhanced remake of the Game Boy game Metroid II: Return of Samus, which follows Samus Aran on her quest to eradicate the parasitic Metroid species from SR388, their home world.
+The remake uses the style of Metroid: Zero Mission, adding a map system, new areas, mini-bosses, upgrades originally introduced in Super Metroid, redone graphics and music, an updated artificial intelligence for enemies, and a log system similar to Metroid Prime.
 Logs give the player more information on Metroids, enemies and the game world after the player has encountered certain enemies or arrived in new areas.
-The game's controls are less "floaty" than those of the original and feature new abilities such as wall jumping and grabbing onto ledges, being more in line with the gameplay the series has employed since Super Metroid.
+The controls are less "floaty" than those of the original and feature new abilities such as wall jumping and grabbing onto ledges, more in line with the gameplay the series has employed since Super Metroid.

 The Metroids the player fights have four main evolutionary stages – Alpha, Gamma, Zeta, and Omega – which have been altered compared to their Metroid II counterparts, including new techniques used in battle; Alpha is the least altered, having only been given a new dodge move, while Omega has been altered the most, having been changed to earth-bound enemies that trap the player.
 The player confronts these Metroid bosses often and has to defeat 55 of them.
 Among the newly added bosses are non-Metroid enemies such as a moving statue or a Torizo statue.